Mathematics intent, implementation and impact statement

-At Okehampton Primary, we aim to develop children that are confident, numerate learners who are able to apply and use these skills in everyday life.
-We aim to ensure that all pupils:
+At Okehampton Primary, we aim to develop children to be confident, numerate learners who are able to apply and use these skills in everyday life.
+In line with the aims of the National Curriculum, for mathematics we aim to ensure that all pupils:

 - become fluent in the fundamentals of mathematics, including through varied and frequent practice with increasingly complex problems over time, so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.

 - reason mathematically by following a line of enquiry, conjecturing relationships and generalisations, and developing an argument, justification or proof using mathematical language.

 - can solve problems by applying their mathematics to a variety of routine and nonroutine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions.

 Mathematical Intent Statement:

 At Okehampton Primary School, we believe that maths is essential to everyday life, critical to Science, Technology and Engineering and necessary for financial literacy and most forms of employment.
 The intent of our maths curriculum is that all children are challenged to excel and that it provides: